pgib/jekyll-attendease/README.md

 access_token                | none               | Your top-secret API access token
 cache_expiry                | 3600               | The number of seconds until we regerenate the data from the api.
-Otherwise data will be cached for speed. generate_schedule_pages     | false              | Set to true if you want to generate static schedule pages. show_schedule_index         | false              | Set to true if you want a schedule index page.
+Otherwise data will be cached for speed. generate_schedule_pages     | false              | Set to true if you want to generate static schedule pages. generate_sponsor_pages      | false              | Set to true if you want to generate static sponsor pages. show_schedule_index         | false              | Set to true if you want a schedule index page.
 Otherwise it will just show the first day at /schedule. schedule_path_name          | schedule           | Folder off of the root to put the schedule pages.
 Setting to blank will disable schedule page generation. presenters_path_name        | presenters         | Folder off of the root to put the presenters page.
 Setting to blank will disable presenter page generation.